ksu-cs-textbooks/cc410/content/y-milestones/10-website-basics.md

     * _If the item is a combo, you may also include the contents of the combo!_
   * You may use additional HTML elements & CSS style to improve the readability of this page as you see fit!
 As with the GUI project, this is your chance to explore a bit.
     * The model solution uses the [Card](https://getbootstrap.com/docs/4.6/components/card/) component and [Row Columns](https://getbootstrap.com/docs/4.6/layout/grid/#row-columns) in Bootstrap 4.6.
-  * Under the "Combo" heading, add a note that any wrap, sides, and drink may be combined for a combo discount, and print the current combo discount value as well. (_Hint: you'll have to send this through the controller to the template somehow..._)
+  * Under the "Combo" heading, add a note that any entree, sides, and drink may be combined for a combo discount, and print the current combo discount value as well. (_Hint: you'll have to send this through the controller to the template somehow..._)

 {{% notice tip %}}